alimanfoo/test-markdown/paper.md

 ## Results

 Certainly this journey led to some interesting discoveries.
-For one, I discovered that somehow the people of the world are able to collaborate on written content, without the aid of any kind of structured framework for collaboration.
+I discovered that somehow the people of the world are able to collaborate on written content, without the aid of any kind of structured framework for collaboration.
 <!-- This is a comment within a paragraph.
 I wonder what to say next. -->
 This was a surprise!